Select a program of interest and we’ll connect you with trade schools that match your goals.

 Use school career services and job boards to connect with healthcare employers.

-Most accredited schools in Pennsylvania accept federal financial aid if you qualify.
+Most accredited schools in Pennsylvania accept if you qualify.
 Some ways to pay for your training include:

-Always confirm deadlines so you don't miss out.
+Always confirm deadlines so you learn more about out.

 Medical assistants play a key role in keeping healthcare offices running smoothly.
 In this job, you handle both patient care and administrative tasks.
 This variety keeps the workday interesting and builds a range of skills you can use in other healthcare roles.